 The last one nearly knocked Kiddo off her feet.
 She grabbed a dumpster on the side to stay up, her face red with crimson scratches on her cheeks.

 “You coward,” she whispered before standing straight.
 Kiddo pulled the edge of her coat and wiped down her front side, trying to look as together as possible.
 “You coward.”

 After picking up her cap she left the alley, taking it slow.

 Enzo turned in bed to the door when Kiddo entered.
 She quickly closed and locked it so he wouldn’t see her face.

 “Sorry I’m late.”

-He crawled to the left edge of the bed to meet her, coming to his knees.
-He didn’t say a word and gave her a long kiss.
+He crawled to the left edge of the bed to meet her, coming to his knees before a long kiss.

 “No,” she said letting her coat fall to the floor.
 “I wanna go to bed.”

 “Not before you have a bath,” he said kissing her neck and slipping a hand under her shirt.
 She was too distracted to stop Enzo from turning on the light atop the nightstand.
 “Oh my god, babe!”